 So, confused yet?
 Those are the major ones I have worked towards by tomorrow May 25th.
 I will be updating this article and adding additional ones as I have things to share that will help you.

 Until then, take care!Join my free community of Kick A@@ bloggers on Facebook here!
-Get a free no-obligation quote on setting up a new website or a website refresh!
-Click here.
+I'd love to discuss setting up a new blog for you or a blog refresh!
+Click here to see more or set up time to talk.